cosmos/cosmos-sdk/UPGRADING.md

 ## [Unreleased]

+### Migration to CometBFT

+The SDK has migrated to [CometBFT](https://github.com/cometbft/cometbft), a fork of Tendermint Core.
+For migrating an app to CometBFT, all imports of Tendermint Core (`tendermint/tendermint`) must be replaced with CometBFT (`cometbft/cometbft`).
+Additionally, the app protobuf files must be re-generated.

 ### Configuration

 A new tool have been created for migrating configuration of the SDK.
 Use the following command to migrate your configuration: